towsif031/simple-sysinfo/README.md

 # Simple Sysinfo
-## Simple Sysinfo is a desktop app that displays general system specifications.
+## Simple Sysinfo is a desktop app build with Electron that displays general system specifications.